Anton Kraft (US-NYp, Muller Collection 1258107)

 The entry concerning Anton Kraft's baptism on 30 December 1749 in the church of Saint Mary of the Snows in Rokycany with the headline of the following year 1750 (Státní oblastní archiv v Plzni.
 Rokycany 04, p.
 270)

 Pohl's book contains several wrong dates of birth of members of the society.
-Sometimes Pohl misread the files (as in the case of Joseph Leitgeb), sometimes the entry in the minutes is already wrong, because either the secretary made a mistake, or the original baptismal certificate was incorrect, like in the case of the Court copyist Wenzel Sukowaty who according to Pohl was born on 31 July 1746, but actually was born on 31 August of that year (Moravský zemský archiv Brno, Pozořice 1563).
+Sometimes Pohl blindly copied the list of members which had been written in 1844 by the society's then secretary Stephan Franz, sometimes the entry in the minutes is already wrong, because either the secretary made a mistake, or the original baptismal certificate was incorrect, like in the case of the Court copyist Wenzel Sukowaty who, according to Pohl, was born on 31 July 1746, but actually was born on 31 August of that year.

 The passage in Anton Kraft's will in which he bequeaths his cello "verfertigt von Vincenz Rugger detto il Peer" and his musical scores to his son Nikolaus.
 (A-Wsa, Mag.
 ZG, A10, 420/1820)